 This basic rule provides a general guide for downgrading deviations from defined manoeuvre geometry.

-1 point must be subtracted for each approximate 15 degrees deviation.
+1 point must be subtracted for each approximate 15 degrees deviation, but 0.5 points only for half of this.
 In general, lines must be judged more critically than deviations in yaw or roll.

 5B.8.3.
 LINES